Easy to Difficult Bible Trivia Quiz

 Who slew a giant at Gath?

 a.
-Jonathan, David's nephew, slew the giant from Gath.
+Jonathan, David's nephew, killed the giant at Gath.

 b.
 Jonadab, David's relative, killed the giant.